ptoche/piketty/slidify/lectures/Chapter 04/index.md

 - Price effects (low real estate and stock prices) account for 1/4 to 1/3 of the fall between 1913 and 1950, while Volume effects (low national savings rate, loss of foreign assets, destructions) account for 2/3 to 3/4.
 - Real estate prices were low, owing to rent control policies dating to decades of high inflation.
 - Price effects (high real estate and stock prices) explain a large part of the rise since the 1970s.

 ---

+### The reUnification Shock

+- re-unification brought together an advanced economy with a backward economy plagued by price controls, bureaucracy, and a technologically obsolete capital stock.
+- The exchange rate between East and West currencies was set at 1-to-1 instead of the market value of 1-to-4.3.
+The east remained uncompetitive and did not attract investments like Hungary, the Czech republics, and other former soviet states.
+- Germany entered a long period of relative stagnation.
+- Between 1990 and 2010, Germany was the 'sick man of Europe.'

+---

+### The Euro & House Prices

+- In 2000, Germany, France, Italy, and other European countries adopted a common currency, the euro.
+- Periphery countries such as Greece, Spain, Portugal, or Ireland enjoyed an investment boom.
+- While periphery countries, France and the United Kingdom enjoyed a real estate boom, German house and stock market prices stagnated.
+- These price effects explain why German private wealth appears to be 50% below French or British wealth &mdash; the 'physical' quantity of wealth is probably comparable.

+---